midastruth/files.md/README.md

 >
 > **Eventually, I realized I had created a new problem: deferral.
 The more my system grew, the more I deferred the work of thought to some future self who would sort, tag, distill, and extract the gold.**

-The “Second Brain” is exciting.
-It sounds fancy. _It is thrilling._
+The “Second Brain” is fancy. _It is thrilling._

 You invest a lot in structure, guru templates, AI workflows, plugins, tweaking.
 You are very motivated to scrape the wisdom of the whole internet into your second brain.